chriskrycho/v4.chriskrycho.com/curriculum-vitae.txt

 [tm]: https://github.com/chriskrycho/true-myth

-True Myth is largely [complete][stable-libraries], with a full set of features and [extensive documentation][docs].
+True Myth is largely [complete][stable-libraries], with a full set of features and [extensive documentation][tm-docs].
 I continue to maintain and expand the library with additional helpers and tooling as TypeScript has supported more capabilities.
-I have also supported [early efforts to translate the library to C^♯^.][C#]
+I have also supported [early efforts to translate the library to C^♯^.][tm-C#]

 [stable-libraries]: https://www.chriskrycho.com/2018/stable-libraries.html
 [tm-docs]: https://true-myth.js.org/